How to use Wagn

 Wagn's permissions system is both powerful and simple.
 It uses just 4 main kinds of rules: *create, *read, *update, and *delete.
 (It currently also supports *comment rules, but that will soon be handled differently.)

-All Wagn permissions can be assigned to any combination of User and Role (user group).
+All Wagn permissions can be assigned to any combination of Users and Roles (user group).
 For example, a "Conference Call" card could be restricted so that it could be updated only by persons with the Staff role or the Board role or by Justin Blauchen (the CEO's husband).

-Editing card permissions is just like editing any other rules; just go to "advanced" or "advanced > rules" on the card menus
+Editing card permissions is just like editing any other rule; just go to "advanced" or "advanced > rules" on the card menu

 Inheritance